kumarspringboot/notes/README.md

-@SpringBootApplication – A convenience annotation that combines
-@Configuration, @EnableAutoConfiguration, and @ComponentScan to bootstrap a Spring Boot application.
+**@SpringBootApplication** – A convenience annotation that combines **@Configuration, @EnableAutoConfiguration, and @ComponentScan to bootstrap a Spring Boot application.
-- @Configuration: allows defining beans and settings
+**- @Configuration: allows defining beans and settings
 - @EnableAutoConfiguration: enables automatic configuration based on classpath
 - @ComponentScan: automatically scans for components in this package and subpackages

-@Component – Marks a class as a Spring‑managed bean so it is automatically detected & Instantiated during component scanning and registered in the application context.
+**@Component** – Marks a class as a Spring‑managed bean so it is automatically detected & Instantiated during component scanning and registered in the application context.

 // Bootstraps the Spring Application and returns the application